Pair density wave order from electron repulsion

 Using by now standard saddle point methods\cite{Esterlis2019,Esterlis2021,Aldape2022,Patel2018,Wang2020}, the exact solution of the large N theory consists of self-consistent propagators, $G, D$ with associated self-energies $\Sigma, \Pi$:

 Here, $k=(\bk,i\omega_n)$ and $q=(\bq,i\Omega_m)$, where $\omega_n (\Omega_m)$ are fermion(boson) Matsubara frequencies.
 The sign function $\sgn[V(\bq)]$ originates from the factor $\eta$ introduced in Eq.\eqref{eq:Lag}.
 From the exact propagators $G, D$, we extract all the salient physics, to obtain the schematic phase diagram in Fig. \ref{fig:phase}.
-For instance, to identify the finite temperature PDW transitions shown in Fig. \ref{fig:phase}, we need only consider the static bosonic propagator $D(\bm q)$, having integrated out the fermion fields.
+For instance, to identify the finite temperature PDW transitions shown in Fig. \ref{fig:phase}, we need only consider the static bosonic propagator $D(\bm q)$.
 The effective Ginzburg-Landau theory for the fields $\phi$ will have a quadratic term whose coefficient is given by $D^{-1}(\bm q)$.
-To study the manner in which the order parameter grows below the PDW transition, we again integrate out the fermions and study static bosonic propagators, but now with the inclusion of non-linear effects stemming from a non-zero vacuum expectation value of $\phi$.
-Finally, we will describe the PDW quantum critical point, in which both fermion and boson fields must remain at play, and arrive at self-consistent solutions for $G, D$ including frequency and momentum dependence.
+To study the manner in which the order parameter grows below the PDW transition, we again study the static bosonic propagators but now with the inclusion of non-linear effects stemming from a non-zero vacuum expectation value of $\phi$.
+Finally, we will describe the PDW QCP and find the non-Fermi liquid behavior for the fermions.

 {\it Fluctuating PDW order. }

 We first show that when the interaction $V(r)$ is {\it monotonic}, e.g. $V(r) \sim e^{-r/\xi }$, the PDW order is absent for any $g$.
 The Fourier transform $V(\bm q)$ defines the bare inverse boson propagator, which is purely static, and takes an Ornstein-Zernike form: $D_0^{-1}(\bm q) = r + c^2 q^2$, with $r > 0$.
 To see why the theory fails to host long range PDW order, consider the limit $q/2k_F \ll 1$, in which the saddle point solution for the exact static propagator $D$ at $T=0$ can be analytically obtained: